rril/xsibackup/README.md

 	You can try your configuration and the e-mail receipt before putting it into production.

+--smtp-delay

+	Set number of seconds from 1 to 3.
+This will add a delay after the e-mail body and before the QUIT command.
+May help as a workaround with some e-mail servers like hMailServer.
+Use only as last resource.

 --link-srv

 	This command needs an argument like this --link-srv=192.168.0.100